Adding to Basket...

 Beyond that, the following is all I personally think you need to do to take care of your mane.
 (This goes for all natural hairstyles actually).

-Cleaning - You should wash your hair once a week.
-To start, I would definitely use a sulfate-free shampoo to help protect the hair’s cuticle nd to coax your curls back into shape.
+Cleaning: You should wash your hair once a week.
+To start, I would definitely use a sulfate-free shampoo to help protect the hair’s cuticle and to coax your curls back into shape.
 Try using my method of cleaning the scalp first and then your hair.
-(This process will make your product last longer too)
+(Try Lisa's Hair Elixir Scalp & Hair Health Collection.)

-Styling - I wear my hair in two strand twists and twistouts mostly.
-I use a creamy product like Carol’s Daughter’s Hair Milk and then supplement it with a light non-alcoholic, non-plastic gel.
+Styling: I wear my hair in two strand twists and twist-outs mostly.
+I use a creamy product like Carol’s Daughter’s Hair Milk Original and then supplement it with a light non-alcoholic, non-plastic Hair Milk Styling Gel.

 Savvy Brown is a naturalista, geek, greenie-in-training and the creator of Savvy Brown, a blog about green, healthy living on a budget.